< Back to blog

 Image credit: Software Advice

 Epicor Kinetic is a cloud ERP small business platform for manufacturers.
-It helps your team communicate through a social network-style app and manages multiple departments in one dashboard.
+It helps your team communicate through a social network-style app that manages multiple departments in one dashboard.

 Features

-• Data analysis tool: Epicor’s business intelligence dashboard analyzes raw data and turns them into insights to assist you in making decisions.
+• Data analysis tool: Epicor’s business intelligence dashboard transforms raw data into insights, which supports agile decision-making.

-• Real-time quality management: Epicor captures production metrics from machines in real-time to help you determine which products pass quality control and which ones you should scrap.
+• Real-time quality management: Epicor captures production metrics from your machinery.
+It enables real-time monitoring of business activities so you can easily determine which products pass quality control.

 Pricing